mickrip/rgen/readme.md

 ```

 - The template specifies the handlebars template in the `templates` dir.
-- The target is the target relative to the current directory.
+- The target is relative to the current directory.
 - some useful helpers are documented [here](https://github.com/plopjs/plop#built-in-helpers).
-You could make your own

 Feel free to fork and/or pilfer it.